LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 	Arbitrary = node(-133, -831)
 	yes

-The source code of these examples can be found in the `test_files/custom.lgt` file.
+The source code of these examples can be found in the `test_files` directory.
 Other examples of arbitrary term generators can be found in the implementation of the `optionals` and `expecteds` libraries.

 Scoped generators and shrinkers